wyatt727/LSPosed-Framework/modules/IntentMaster/API.md

 3. **Test thoroughly**: Use the test intent feature to verify your rules
 4. **Limit target apps**: Only target specific apps rather than all apps for performance
 5. **Beware of system intents**: Be very careful when modifying or blocking system intents
 6. **Consider chained effects**: Remember that one modified intent may trigger other intents

+## Development Environment

+This module is developed using Java 17.